Deep Recurrent Encoder: A scalable end-to-end network to model brain signals: Materials and Method

 where the matrix \( A \in \mathbb{R}^{d_h \times (d_h . \tau_h)} \) encodes the recurrent dynamics of the system and $\theta = \{A, B\}$.

 The dependency of $h_t$ on $h_{t-1}$ in \eqref{eq:linearautoregression} means we need to unroll the expression of $h_{t-1}$ in order to compute $h_t$.
-However, it has been shown that linear models perform poorly in this case, as terms of the form $A^t$ ($A$ to the power $t$) will appear, with either exploding or vanishing eigenvalues.
+However, it has been shown that linear models perform poorly in this case, as terms of the form $A^t$ ($A$ to the power $t$) will appear, with either exponentially exploding or vanishing eigenvalues.
 This rules out optimization with first order methods due to the poor conditioning of the problem~\citep{bottou2018optimization}, or using a closed-form solution.
 To circumvent unrolling the expression of $h_{t-1}$, we need to obtain it from what is measured at time $t-1$.
-This assumes the existence of an inverse relationship from $x_{t-1}$ to $h_{t-1}$, here assumed linear based on the pseudo inverse of $C$: $h_{t-1} = C^{\dagger} x_{t-1}$.
-As a result, $h_t$ and $x_t$ are identifiable to one another and solving \eqref{eq:linearautoregression} is doable in closed form, as a regular linear system.
-Initializing the RTRF dynamics with the pre-stimulus data writes as:
+This however assumes the existence of an inverse relationship from $x_{t-1}$ to $h_{t-1}$, which we assume here to be linear by using the pseudo inverse of $C$: $h_{t-1} = C^{\dagger} x_{t-1}$.
+As a result, $h_t$ and $x_t$ are identifiable to one another, and \eqref{eq:linearautoregression} can be solved in closed form as a regular linear system~\citep{billings2013identificationbook}.
+Initializing the RTRF dynamics with the pre-stimulus data can be written as:

-where $\tau_h$ is chosen to match the duration pre-stimulus $\tau$.
+where $\tau_h$ is chosen to match the pre-stimulus duration $\tau$.

-Though the recurrent component of the RTRF allowed to reduce the receptive field $\tau_u$ of TRF, it is nevertheless constrained to maintain a `sufficiently big' receptive field $\tau_h$ to initialize over $\tau_h$ steps.
-The following model, DRE, will avoid this issue, and also not require that $h_t$ and $x_t$ are identifiable via a linear inversion.
+Though the recurrent component of the RTRF is able to reduce the receptive field $\tau_u$ of TRF, it is nevertheless constrained to maintain a `sufficiently big' receptive field $\tau_h$ to initialize over $\tau_h$ steps.
+The following model, DRE, will avoid this issue, and will also not require that $h_t$ and $x_t$ are identifiable via linear inversion.

 \paragraph{Deep Recurrent Encoder (DRE)} DRE is an architecture based on the Long-Short-Term-Memory (LSTM) computational block \citep{hochreiter1997long}.
 It is useful to think of the LSTM as a ``black-box nonlinear dynamical model'', which composes the RTRF building block with nonlinearities and a memory module which reduces the need for receptive fields, so that $\tau_h = 1$ and $\tau_u = 0$.
-It is here employed to capture nonlinear dynamics evoked by a stimulus.
-A single LSTM layer writes as~\citep{hochreiter1997long}:
+It is employed here to capture nonlinear dynamics evoked by a stimulus.
+A single LSTM layer can be formulated as~\citep{hochreiter1997long}: